ThomasSFSU/ThomasSFSU/README.md

 Welcome to my GitHub repository!

 ## About Me ℹ️
-I am currently pursuing a degree in Computer Science at San Francisco State University.
-With a strong foundation in programming languages like JavaScript, Python, Java, and C/C++, I aspire to work as a Software Engineer after graduation. 🎓
+I am recently earned my degree in Computer Science at San Francisco State University.
+With a strong foundation in programming languages including JavaScript, Python, Java, and C/C++, I am seeking a role as a Full-Stack Software Engineer. 🎓

 ## Projects 🛠️
 Here are some highlights from my portfolio: